- All studios need near-field monitors

 - "Nearfield is if your ear is closer to the speaker than it is to any reflective surfaces."

 - "The whole point of small near field monitors is that you sit close enough that you don't need a treated room.
-Amazing how many people don't seem to get that"
+Amazing how many people don't seem to get that" [Even more amazing how ignorant yet arrogant this comment is!]

 - "Near-field studio monitors are small speakers that minimize the effects of your room on the sound source."